BeltranDaniel/GangerGamesChallenge/README.md

 # GangerGamesChallenge

 This PoC was done using Nuxtjs for the front-end application and Strapi for the backend.
+This PoC is based on a template and only represents a prototype of the end result.
 In order to execute the app, is necessary to have Node.js installed.

 The following commands have to be executed inside each respective folder